IntelRealSense/realsense-ros/README.md

   `ros2 component load /ComponentManager realsense2_camera realsense2_camera::RealSenseNodeFactory -e use_intra_process_comms:=true`
   and, in the same way, load your other component nodes.
   > Don't forget to pass the `use_intra_process_comms:=true` flag

+#### Launch latency test tool
+   For getting a sense of the latency reduction we introduce a frame latency tool.
+   The frame latency tool load the realsense2 ROS wrapper and a frame latency reporter tool components inside the same process and print out the frame latency.
+   It can be activated with with the parameter `intra_process_comms:=false` to disable intra-process communication (default = true)
+   Run syntax:
+   `ros2 launch realsense2_camera rs_intra_process_demo_launch.py intra_process_comms:=true`